 The number of salmonellosis cases in humans has decreased over the past 10 years.
-The number of cases infected in Norway has remained relatively stable with an incidence of 3.4 to 4.8 in the last 5 years (2014-2018) but increased to 6.0 in 2019 mainly due to a national outbreak of Salmonella Agbeni which included 56 cases.
-59% of the human cases reported to have contracted the infection abroad.
+The number of cases infected in Norway has remained relatively stable with an incidence of 3.6 to 6.1 in the last 5 years (2015-2019) but decreased to 3.2 in 2020, probably due to measurements against COVID-19 in Norway.
 The reduced prevalence of Salmonella in European poultry is presumed to contribute to the observed reduction.
 Data from outbreaks of salmonellosis indicate that a great variety of foods can be implicated.
 When infection is contracted in Norway, imported foods are more often implicated than foods produced in Norway.

 In Norway, food-producing animals are very rarely infected with Salmonella.
 This is well documented in the surveillance program (Figure 2).
-Salmonella diarizonae is occasionally detected in Norwegian sheep (n=5 flocks in 2019).
+Salmonella diarizonae is occasionally detected in Norwegian sheep (n=3 flocks in 2020).
 This variant is only rarely associated with disease in animals and is not considered a public health threat.